sosie-js/python-mpv/README.rst

 *mpv      : wrapper script that allows vapoursynth to be recognized (equivalent to mpv --demuxer-lavf-format=vapoursynth version.vpy)
 *vspipe   : Feeded by vspipe (equivalent to vspipe version.vpy - --y4m | mpv --demuxer-lavf-format=vapoursynth -)
-*ffmpeg2mpv; use internal demux lavf vapoursource format of ffmpeg to pipe it yo ffmpeg *opencv: a shotcut command to view sample vapoursynth script video of version.opencv.vpy in mpv
+*ffmpeg2mpv; use internal demux lavf vapoursource format of ffmpeg to pipe it yo ffmpeg *opencv: a shotcut command to view sample vapoursynth script video of version.opencv.vpy in mpv (now the core has been externalized as vs.preview.opencv and requires vs.preview.info to be imported as well

 -python subprocess wrapped:
 *pympv    : add the required filter bridge to ffmpeg so mpv can render vpy nicefully (pythonic equivalent